deciduously/music/post.md

 ![cycle gif](https://media.giphy.com/media/F5rQlfTXqCJ8c/giphy.gif)

+##### Notes

-Sound is a continuous spectrum of frequency, but when we make music we tend to prefer *notes* at set frequencies.
+Sound is a continuous spectrum of frequency, but when we make music we tend to prefer [*notes*](https://en.wikipedia.org/wiki/Musical_note) at set frequencies.
 To start, though, we need some sort of standard, and some of the world has settled on [440Hz](https://en.m.wikipedia.org/wiki/A440_(pitch_standard)) - it's [ISO 16](https://www.iso.org/standard/3601.html), at least.
 It's also apparently called "The Stuttgart Pitch", which is funny.

 ![stuttgart](https://i.imgflip.com/3h0y3g.jpg)